This article is dedicated to all the weird ones out there ✊

 - About 3,700 calories per day

 Most of these calories are coming from simple sugars, processed foods, and high caloric beverages.
-The highest source of energy are grain-based desserts from cakes, cookies, donuts, and yeast breads (1)
+The highest source of energy are grain-based desserts from cakes, cookies, donuts, and yeast bread (1)

 It’s much easier to go with the flow and join the majority than it is to break the mold and be different.

-It’s weird when to go against societal norms such as:
+You’re the weird one when to go against societal norms such as:

 - Popcorn at the movies

 - Cotton candy at the amusement park

 - Beer and nachos at the game

 When you challenge conventional wisdom and social norms you’ll be challenging people’s identities and character.
 This is when the fists come up and defense mode gets turned on.

 In a recent article I read, The Psychology of Change: Self Affirmation & Social Psychological Intervention, authors Geoffrey Cohen and David Sherman write that when events occur that threaten self-integrity a common response is stress and defensiveness.
 The need to maintain self-integrity is heightened.